Israel Bombs South Gaza As Hamas Officials Due In Cairo For Truce Talks - UrduPoint

 Gaza Strip, (APP - UrduPoint / Pakistan Point News - 29th Dec, 2023) Israel pounded south and central Gaza on Friday as Egypt was to host a high-level Hamas delegation for talks to try and end the nearly 12-week war that has devastated the besieged Palestinian territory.

-The Israeli military said its forces "are extending operation in Khan Yunis" in the coastal territory's south, and had "eliminated dozens of terrorists" across Gaza over the past 24 hours.
+The Israeli military said its forces "are extending operation in Khan Yunis" in the coastal territory's south, and had eliminated dozens of Hamas fighters across Gaza over the past 24 hours.

 AFPTV footage showed smoke billowing over Rafah, near Egypt, following fresh strikes early Friday.